OPENDAP/pydmr/invariant_demo/README.md

-Demo scratch:
+Demo:
-Use this collection since we have new DMR++ doc s for it: C2152045877-POCLOUD.
+Use this collection since we have new DMR++ documents for it: C2152045877-POCLOUD.
 I got the collection concept Id from Phoebe Sham's spreadsheet.

 Use ask_cmr.py for all the granules (used later):